4 Classification: Alternative Techniques

 predict_type = c("class", "raw")) +

-labs(title = "NN (1 neuron)")
+labs(title = "ANN (1 neuron)")

-model <-x |> nnet::nnet(Species ~ ., data = _,
+model <- x |> nnet::nnet(Species ~ ., data = _,

 size = 2, trace = FALSE)